Caldwell, East Renfrewshire: Hall of Caldwell

-Views of Hall hamlet - 2008

 Micro history

 A local tradition was that an underground passage or Ley tunnel ran from Caldwell House to the old Lugton Inn (now demolished), however a search by owners in the cellars did not reveal any signs of a hidden passage.

 Like many of the other Cunninghame lairds, the Mures had a townhouse in Irvine.

 Mr. Mure of Caldwell attended the Eglinton Tournament of 1839.

 A station called Caldwell existed near Uplawmoor.
 It opened in 1871 and was renamed to Uplawmoor upon the closure of the station with the same name on the Lanarkshire and Ayrshire Railway in 1962.
 In 1966 Caldwell was renamed 'Tannochbrae' and dressed with period detail for one day on 11 October to allow the filming of an episode of Dr Finlay's Casebook.
 'J36' 0-6-0 No. 65345 was provided for the filming, together with two Caledonian coaches.

 The Lochlibo Road runs through the strath and this was the old turnpike, completed from Glasgow by Lugton, to Kilmarnock, Irvine and Ayr in 1820 at the cost of £18,000.

 The ten acre Halket Loch once lay near the toll road from Duniflat between the various Halket Farms, Lochridgehills, and Craighead Law.

 The hamlet of Shillford lies on the Lochlibo Road near Uplawmoor.
 This settlement grew up around the old toll on the Irvine to Glasgow turnpike.